 “This single-story, wood framed, stucco building known as the Poston Building, was owned by Fred Poston, who was married to Edwin Lawrence Macy’s sister Lillian (Macy) Poston.”

 “The building once included Elbert “Bert” Valentines Polhemus East Side Meat Market, Steve Yudisak’s East Side Barber Shop, and Colton’s Grocery, which was owned by Orton Colton.”

-“To separate the old locantion from the new, The Candycraft became known as the Kandy Kraft or in some references, The Kandy Kraft Kafe.”
+“To separate the old locantion from the new, The Candycraft became known as The Kandy Kraft or in some references later, The Kandy Kraft Kafe.”